saif-ellafi/foundryvtt-drag-all-to-hotbar/README.md

 * **Playlists** - Play/Stop toggle
 * **Items** - Open Item (At world level)

 This module is very simple and does not do anything new or fancy.
-It is all made of Foundry existing capabilities, so overhead should be minimal.
+It is all made of Foundry existing capabilities.

 ## Ready your characters!
 ![image](https://user-images.githubusercontent.com/27952699/145674099-f2df0bf7-96ac-45ae-bcb6-33b8f7ce89a7.png)